mstoecke/cordova-plugin-native-ringtones/README.md

 document.addEventListener('deviceready', function () {
     cordova.plugins.NativeRingtones.getRingtone(
         function(ringtones) {
-            //An object array contains all the ringtones console.log(ringtones);
+            //An object array contains all the ringtones, including the systems default ringtone at the beginning console.log(ringtones);
         },
         function(err) {